 - Employer brand equity

 All of these and other key performance metrics help decision-makers improve acquisition practices and processes.
-It also helps determine if positions are best filled with full-time, part-time or contract positions.
+They also help determine if positions are best filled with full-time, part-time, or contract positions.

-Talent management: Once the workforce has been acquired, the next core aspect of HCM is management and development: How to develop each employee to increase loyalty and productivity.
-Some of the areas it measures and examines are:
+Once the workforce has been acquired, the next core aspect of HCM is management and development, which focuses on how to develop each employee to increase loyalty and productivity.
+Some of the areas talent management measures and examines include:

 - Training program participation rates